The Shooting Menus (A[SHOOTING SETTING])

 [FILM SIMULATION BKT]

-Choose the three film simulation types used for film simulation bracketing ([FILM SIMULATION]).
+Choose the three film simulation types used for film simulation bracketing (a[FILM SIMULATION]).

 * Available with yellow ([Ye]), red ([R]), and green ([G]) filters.

 Choose from [AUTO] and [MANUAL] focus bracketing modes.

 [MANUAL]: In [MANUAL] mode, you choose the following.

 Option Description [FRAMES] Choose the number of shots.
 [STEP] Choose the amount focus changes with each shot.
 [INTERVAL] Choose the interval between shots.

 The relation between focus and the options chosen for [FRAMES] and [STEP] is shown in the illustration.